Deploy to Galaxy

 You also need to select a Region.
 This is really important and your database should be in the same region to avoid latency and slowness in your app.

-Now it's time to choose your hostname, the domain of your app.
+In the last step, it's time to choose your hostname, the domain of your app.
 If you are using the free plan, you need to use meteorapp.com as the main domain, and you can choose only the subdomain.
 If you are using a paid plan, you can use any domain you like.
 In this case, you also need to set up your DNS.
 Learn how here.

-In the Deploy Options section, you can choose which branch you'll use as your deploy branch.
+You can choose which branch you'll use as your deploy branch.
 Every commit done on this branch will trigger a new deployment.
 In this section, you can also choose to use our shared MongoDB Cluster.
-Make sure you are not using this shared database for production apps.

 There is another section for Advanced Options, where you can configure these options: